include-what-you-use/include-what-you-use/README.txt

 4) If fix_includes has suggested a private header file (such as
    <bits/stl_vector.h>) instead of the proper public header file
-   (<vector>), you can fix this by inserting a specially crafted comment near the top of the public file (assuming you can write to it).
-These so-called 'iwyu pragma' comments are still being designed, and the actual syntax is in flux.
-We should be keeping documentation at the top of iwyu_preprocessor.h, but beware the syntax may change over time.
+   (<vector>), you can fix this by inserting this comment near the top of the private file (assuming you can write to it):
+      // IWYU pragma: private, include "the/public/file.h"
+   The full list of 'iwyu pragma' comments are at the top of iwyu_preprocessor.h.

 =================
 Running the Tests